How To Determine If You Are Being Mislead Or Lied To!

 The recent increased public attention given to RS 2477 rights-of-way also has been accompanied by an increase in misinformation being spread by some anti-access environmental groups and federal bureaucrats.
 Sometimes this is because they simply do not understand the issue themselves.
 Often, however, it is a clear and deliberate effort to deceive.

 The following are the fundamental facts on RS 2477.
 If you encounter anything contrary, you can be certain you are either being misinformed or intentionally mislead.
 For more detailed information, you should check out the Official RS 2477 Internet site, www.rs2477roads.com.
-(See for yourself why eco-terrorist tried to destroy this web site in July of 1997!)
+(EDITOR'S NOTE: This website address was not renewed, however, you can still find the information via the Internet Archives.)

 A word of caution!
 If those supporting continued public access to the public lands don't discuss RS 2477 accurately, they are just playing into the hands of the lockout crowd.
 You might want to double-check yourself on the facts, too!